HBS-Urosystem/urosystem.kit2/cms/blocks/ic-bps/difficulty.en.md

 published: true
 components:
   - type: article
+    title: "Diagnosis and prevalence of IC/BPS: double difficulty"
     text: >-
       Despite many efforts taken to find any marker, so far nothing has been discovered that can be inarguably associated with